ClojureCivitas/clojurecivitas.github.io/README.md

 🧠 Build shared knowledge – Your work becomes part of a community resource.

-🧪 Use Clay – Your normal REPL workflow, but with tables, charts, markdown, and hiccup.
+🧪 Visualize – Your normal REPL workflow, but with tables, charts, markdown, and hiccup.

 ## Rationale